 - a.
-Initial Administrative Review of Abbreviated and Full Applications.
-An initial review of timely received Abbreviated and Full applications will be conducted to determine eligibility, completeness, and responsiveness to this FFO and the scope of the stated program objectives.
-Applications determined to be ineligible, incomplete, and/or non-responsive may be eliminated from further review.
-However, NIST, in its sole discretion, may continue the review process for an application that is missing non-substantive information which may easily be rectified or cured in a Full Application. - b.
-Full Review of Eligible, Complete, and Responsive Abbreviated and Full Applications.
-Abbreviated and Full Applications determined to be eligible, complete, and responsive will proceed for full reviews in accordance with the review and selection process below: - (1) Abbreviated Applications.
-Each Abbreviated Application will be reviewed by at least three independent, objective reviewers, who are Federal employees, knowledgeable in the subject matter of this FFO and its objectives and who are able to conduct a review based on the evaluation criteria (see Section V.1. of this FFO).
+Initial Administrative Review of Applications.
+An initial review of timely received applications will be conducted to determine eligibility, completeness, and responsiveness to this FFO and the scope of the stated program objectives.
+Applications determined to be ineligible, incomplete, and/or non-responsive may be eliminated from further review. - b.
+Full Review of Eligible, Complete, and Responsive Applications.
+Applications determined to be eligible, complete, and responsive will proceed for full reviews in accordance with the review and selection process below: - (1) Evaluation and Review.
+At least three independent, objective reviewers, who are Federal employees, knowledgeable in the subject matter of this FFO and its objectives will evaluate each application based on the evaluation criteria (see Section V.1. of this FFO).
 While every application will have at least three reviews, applications may have differing numbers of reviews if specialized expertise is needed to evaluate the application.
-Based on the reviewers' scores, a rank order will be prepared and provided to the Selecting Official for further consideration.
+These reviews, including comments and numerical scores, will be forward to an Evaluation Board, a committee comprised of Federal employees knowledgeable in the subject matter of this FFO and its objectives.